Find Cheap Health Insurance Quotes in Your Area

 Health insurance in the United States is available through many different providers.
-The cheapest option is to enroll in the federal Medicaid program, but you will only be eligible if your income falls below 133% or 138% of the federal poverty level depending on the state you live in.
+The cheapest option is to enroll in the federal Medicaid program, but eligibility will depend on the state you live in.
 For most people, the best deal on individual health insurance can be found through your state marketplace.
-Here you can search and compare health insurance policies from multiple companies to find the most affordable plan available.
+Here you can search and compare for affordable health insurance policies from multiple companies to find the best plan available.

 The cheapest health insurance policy is not always the plan with the lowest premiums.
 Instead, the most affordable option is the policy that provides the right amount of health insurance coverage — depending on your medical needs and health — at the best rate.